Liberty University Web Policy

 All text must appear in site-specific default fonts provided in Web Manager.
-Body text should be black or dark enough to provide a high contrast against the background.

 Text and graphics should be able to be understood without color.
 Individuals with colorblindness or difficulty differentiating colors, or those with non-color displays will miss a message that is conveyed through color.